 What is an API gateway?

 An API gateway is a piece of software infrastructure that sits between the outside world (clients or end users) and the backend services in your datacenter or cloud.
-APIs (application programming interfaces) are a set of protocols and functions that define how application service can communicate without having to know how they are implemented.
+APIs (application programming interfaces) are a set of protocols and functions that define how application services can communicate without having to know how they are implemented.
 This interface can be used to integrate application services to each other and can simplify development cycles.
 An API gateway functions to accept incoming requests (traffic), routes them to the appropriate backend service based on a set of rules and policies defined by the organization, and then returns the appropriate result to the end user or client.

 API Gateway vs. API Management

 An API gateway is part of the overall API management system and although it is not new, the role of the API gateway is going through an identity crisis as we adopt newer platforms like Kubernetes, containers, and public cloud.
 API management is a broader discipline that includes the process of creating, publishing, managing, reporting, and sometimes monetizing APIs.

 Traditional API gateways were not designed for highly dynamic environments like Kubernetes.
 They require additional infrastructure to be made highly-available and production ready.
 Additionally traditional API gateways are often deployed in a centralized manner that conflicts with the distributed nature of modern applications.

 Depending on the needs of your organization and application portfolio, you may need both API gateway and management tools.
 You need to consider if their existing API gateway can support the needs of the new applications and infrastructure in addition to your existing services.

 The API gateway acts to intercept all your incoming traffic and route it to the appropriate backend service in compliance with the rules and policies implemented by your administrator.